What’s so troubling about voluntary family planning anyway?

 However, my critiques and engagement must have some resonance as Professors Wendy Sigle, Alice Reid, & Rebecca Sear very kindly invited me to contribute to the Population Studies 75th anniversary issue.

-It was not an easy article to write & there is a lot more I’d like to say (e.g., on race & racism, on demography’s understanding of itself, eugenics) but perhaps one day I will find a way to say it & it can be heard.
+It was not an easy article to write & there is a lot more I’d like to say (e.g., on race & racism, on demography’s understanding of itself and of eugenics) but perhaps one day I will find a way to say it in a way that it can be heard.
 I’ve presented this work a fair bit and have received pretty positive feedback (and some less than ideal feedback), so it seems to have hit a chord (or struck a nerve, depending on how you see it).
 Perhaps that’s part of being a critical friend too?